Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Motivation

 \section{Motivation}

-Our motivation is based on three key observations: first, the communication bottleneck in expert parallelism highlights the necessity for communication optimization; second, we observed high similarity in input/output and routing, suggesting the feasibility of optimization through asynchronous communication; and third, we identified staleness as the core issue in optimization, presenting the main challenge to performance.
+Our motivation is based on three key observations: first, expert parallelism suffers from a critical communication bottleneck that necessitates optimization; second, MoE-based diffusion models exhibit high redundancy in their activations and routing, suggesting the feasibility of asynchronous communication; and third, we identify staleness, a direct consequence of such asynchrony, as the core challenge to performance.

-\textbf{Communication bottleneck in expert parallelism.} All-to-all operations in expert parallelism introduce significant communication overhead, presenting a major bottleneck~\cite{interlayer}.
+\textbf{Communication bottleneck in expert parallelism.} All-to-all operations in expert parallelism introduce significant communication overhead, presenting a major bottleneck~\cite{fastermoe, baselayers, interlayer, lina}.
 Our evaluation of DiT-MoE-XL on 8 GPUs shows that all-to-all communication accounts for a substantial portion of the total inference time.
 Specifically, for batch sizes 4, 8, and 16, the all-to-all communication times were 15.91 seconds (61.7\% of the total time), 28.99 seconds (69.8\%), and 54.94 seconds (73.3\%), respectively, highlighting the necessity to mitigate the communication inefficiency.

-\textbf{Similarity in MoE-based diffusion models.} The sequential denoising process in diffusion models limits inference speed, but recent approaches leverage feature redundancy to enhance efficiency~\cite{deepcache, learn2cache}.
-We observe that in the DiT-MoE model, there is an inherent similarity in MoE gate activations and token routing decisions between adjacent diffusion steps (see Figure~\ref{fig:activation_similarity}).
-This consistent activation and routing suggest redundant computations, revealing the potential for optimization by reusing routing information in expert parallelism.